daytonaio/content/guides/20240826_setting_up_a_mongodb_playground_with_daytona.md

   - **name:** Sets the name of the development container environment.
   - **dockerComposeFile:** Specifies the Docker Compose file to be used.
-  - **workspaceFolder:** Defines the workspace location within the container.
   - **service:** Points to the MongoDB service defined in the Docker Compose file.
   - **forwardPorts:** Forwards the container’s port 27017 to the host machine.
   - **customizations:** Adds the MongoDB extension for VS Code.